top of page

 • On Property by Rinaldo Walcott

 • Archival census data that lists my Boricua family as "de color" (which /might/ mean that they are Black and Indigenous (Arawak?Taino?
 Something else?), and if so that census category is an erasure of both their Blackness and their Indigeniety extending from the US-to-the-territories project of "melting pot nationalism" aka blanquiamiento.
 I say /might/ because there is so much I do not know about my own family, and I'm learning to/ have been encouraged to lean into the spaces/gaps/unmemories of Caribbean archives).
-I read archival documents that list my family as farm hands and another which lists them as renters of a farm property I was led to believe was always "in the family".
-I read archival policy that highlight the mechanisms and philosophies that justified violent and still-felt enclosures on human-nature.
+I read archival documents that list my family as hired farm hands and another which lists them as sharecroppers or renters.
+I read archival policies that highlight the history of racist and settler colonial mechanisms and logics justified violent and still-felt enclosures on sacred lands.

 • I read an innumerable amount of tweets/social media posts about climate justice that center decolonizing/anti-colonial strategies, and that centers and/or engages Indigenous resurgence beyond the settler state, and that centers and/or engages Black political thought and that addresses and accounts for mechanisms of racialization in the US and places otherwise.

 • I read environmental sociology, political ecology texts, and ecology texts, and soil science texts, and stats books like Indigenous Statistics.
-(And yeah, I've read a lot of Marx).
+Maybe a little Marx too.

 • The Combahee River Collective Manifesto